A new approach to the Koszul property in representation theory using graded subalgebras: Koszul structures on

 .1in

 Part II, which consists of \S\S8--10, takes up applications of Part I to specific finite dimensional algebras arising in representation theory.
 These algebras include:

-\begin{itemize} \item[(1)] Quantum quasi-hereditary algebras $B=U_\Gamma$ attached to quantum enveloping algebras $U_\zeta$ in characteristic 0 at an $e$th root of unity ($e$ odd).
-Here the finite weight poset $\Gamma$ is required to consist of $e$-regular weights.
-Thus, $e\geq h$ (the Coxeter number of $U_\zeta$).
+\begin{itemize} \item[(1)] Quasi-hereditary algebras $B=U_\Gamma$ attached to a quantum enveloping algebras $U=U_\zeta$ in characteristic 0 at an $e$th root of unity ($e$ odd).
+For the definition of the quotient algebra $U_\Gamma$ of $U$, see (\ref{Asubgamma}).
+Here the non-empty, finite weight poset $\Gamma$ is required to consist of $e$-regular weights.
+Thus, it must hold that $e\geq h$ (the Coxeter number of $U_\zeta$; in fact, it will be necessary to assume that $e>h$).
 See \S8.

-\item[(2)] Regular blocks of $q$-Schur algebras $S_q(n,r)$ (\S9).
+\item[(2)] Regular blocks of $q$-Schur algebras $S_q(n,r)$.
 This section is largely a formal recasting of the results in (1) in the special case of type $A$.
 See \S9.

-\item[(3)] Quasi-hereditary algebras $B=U_\Gamma$ attached to simple algebraic groups $G$ in (large) positive characteristic $p$.
-Here the finite weight poset $\Gamma$ is required to consist of $p$-regular weights.
-Thus, $p\geq h$ (the Coxeter number of $G$).
-See \S10.
+\item[(3)] Quasi-hereditary algebras $B=U_\Gamma$ attached to the distribution algebra $U={\text{\rm Dist}}(G)$ of a simple, simply connected algebraic group $G$ in (large) positive characteristic $p$; see \S10 for more details, including the definition of $U_\Gamma$.
+Here also the non-empty finite weight poset $\Gamma$ is required to consist of $p$-regular weights.

 \end{itemize}